FluxML/ONNX.jl/README.md

 And `model` is the corresponding model in Flux!

-This packages is currently under development, don't tell us we didn't warn you!
+This package is currently under development, don't tell us we didn't warn you!

 ## Contributing and Help

-Since this package is currently development, feel free to open an [issue](https://github.com/FluxML/ONNX.jl/issues) if you find any error/bug.
+Since this package is currently under development, feel free to open an [issue](https://github.com/FluxML/ONNX.jl/issues) if you find any error/bug.

 For more discussion, you can get in touch with us on [Julia Slack](https://slackinvite.julialang.org/).
 We're pretty active on the #machine-learning channel.